 Exfoliating can also help our skin maintain a healthy level of hydration.
 When our healthy skin is covered with cells that are old and damaged, it tends to dry out more quickly.
 Exfoliating gets rid of these cells and preps our skin to absorb beneficial products, such as vitamins and moisturizers.
 For this reason, the exfoliating step of the HydraFacial enhances the moisturizing step.

-The importance of moisturizing your skin on a daily basis and with periodic deep treatments cannot be denied.
-Moisturizers help your skin maintain a balance, avoiding excessive dryness and excessive oil production.
+The importance of toner to your skin on a daily basis is to keep your skin at a slightly more acidic pH.
+Toners help your skin maintain a balance, avoiding excessive dryness and excessive oil production.
 When your skin is too dry, fine lines and wrinkles appear more exaggerated.
 You might even notice cracking, flaking, and other signs of irritation.

 It is not intuitive, but dry skin can also result in excess oil production.
 This happens because when your body senses that it is too dry, your sebaceous glands respond by overcompensating and producing more oil than your skin needs.
 As a result, you can experience clogged pores, whiteheads, blackheads, and acne.

-Happy, moisturized skin both looks and feels great.
+Happy, clean, exfoliated and toned skin both looks and feels great.
 It is less susceptible to environmental factors that can damage it, such as pollution, extreme temperatures, and wind.
 Some studies even show that it is better fortified against diseases like cancer.